 This catalog description applies to all Math 194's, but each 194 is different.
-All other 194 classes (except 194A) for 1994-95 are described on the "Special Calculus Options" pages.
-Math 194A is the only 194 planned for 1994-95 that was not a calculus course.
+All other 194 classes (except 194A) for 1995-96 are described on the "Special Calculus Options" pages.
+Math 194A is the only 194 planned for 1995-96 that is not a calculus course.

-This was a special course open only to selected first-quarter Course Code T students.
+This special course is open only to first-quarter Course Code T students.
 Such students must have had at least 3 years of college preparatory mathematics while in high school.

 This was a pilot project to offer a supplement for Course Code T students (who normally must take Math 050) using interactive learning.
 Enrollment in 194A enabled these students to concurrently enroll in Math 104, instead of 050.
+Math 194A has now been offered in Au 94 and Au 95.